About adoption from foster care

 - Adopting from foster care costs little to no money.

 Read more about the different types of adoptions in Adoption Options: Where Do I Start?
-(321 KB PDF) on the Child Welfare Information Gateway website.
+(321 KB PDF) on the Child Welfare Information Gateway website and “Caseworkers Weigh In: Advice to Prospective Parents,” an article on our blog.

 Fostering before adopting